Sign In Register

 Is Rye a Good Place to Live?

-Based on current data, Rye receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, a highly educated population, affordable housing.
-Areas to be aware of include an elevated poverty rate, below-average incomes.
-Rye stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Rye receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, a highly educated population, affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, below-average incomes.
+Rye offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs